Positive Reinforcement, Avoidance Conditioning

 Determining what level of negative reinforcement a dog needs is a very delicate task and should be approached with care.
 Some dogs will submit to authority with just a simple “accchhht” in a firm and low voice – but with most dogs a quick tug on the leash is all that is needed.

-We DO NOT believe in prong collars, shock collars, choke checks, or other inhumane instruments.
-Our strongest use of correction is a leash tug.
 Please don't hesitate to contact us if you have any further questions!

 American Service Dogs